Vintage magnifying glass resting on the page of an opened book

 The broadest of the three terms, "business growth advisory" encompasses both the commercial architecture and the revenue outcomes, while also reaching into the operational and organisational conditions that allow growth to be sustained.
 A business growth advisor may work on go-to-market strategy and sales systems, but also on the leadership rhythms, team capabilities, and operating discipline that determine whether growth, once achieved, holds.

-This framing is most common when the growth constraint is not purely commercial.
+This framing is most common when the growth issue is not purely commercial.
 A business that has a strong product, a defined market focus, and reasonable market access may still fail to grow if the internal operating model cannot execute consistently.
 Business growth advisory, in its broadest form, treats the whole organisation as the system being optimised, not just the commercial function.

 Where the terms converge in practice